 Age and Gender

 Older cats, particularly those over 10 years old, face increased UTI risk due to declining immune function.
+Both male and female cats can develop urinary tract infections, though risk factors may differ between genders.
 Female cats have shorter, wider urethras making bacterial ascension easier than in males.

 Underlying Health Conditions

 Cats with endocrine diseases like diabetes mellitus and hyperthyroidism experience higher UTI rates.
+Cats with chronic diseases are more likely to develop urinary tract infections.
 Research indicates that cats with chronic kidney disease, diabetes, or hyperthyroidism show positive urine cultures in approximately 12 to 29 percent of cases.

 Kidney disease, bladder cancer, and immunosuppression also predispose cats to infections.
+Bacterial urinary tract infections are a common complication in cats with underlying health conditions.
 These conditions often coexist with UTIs in older cats, creating complex health management challenges.

 Environmental and Behavioral Factors

-Indoor housing, multi-cat households, emotional stress, and sudden routine changes increase urinary tract disease susceptibility.
+Indoor housing, multi-cat households, emotional or environmental stress, and sudden routine changes increase urinary tract disease susceptibility.
 Stress-related conditions affect feline urinary health significantly.

 Additionally, dirty litter boxes facilitate bacterial colonization and infection risk.
 Cats are fastidious animals, and inadequate litter box hygiene may cause them to avoid urination, concentrating urine and increasing infection likelihood.